smirarab/MD-Cat/README.md

 * It is an ultrametric tree and has depth (root-to-tip distance) 1.
 * The relative divergence time and mutation rate of all internal nodes are annotated on the tree inside the square brackets with attribute `t`, as in, `[t=0.5261,mu=0.0764]`.

-***Note: To reduce run time and show informative messages, we use the flags `-p 1` and `-v`.
+**IMPORTANT Note:** To reduce run time and show informative messages, we use the flags `-p 1` and `-v`.
 By default, `-p` is set to 100 and we recommend not reducing it to below 10 to allow a thorough optimization.
 Run `md_cat.py` with `-h` to learn more about these options.

 ## Use case 2: Infer the time tree from phylodynamics data
 A typical use-case in virus phylogeny is to infer the time tree from a phylogram inferred from sequences and their sampling times (i.e. calibration points given at leaf nodes).
 MD-Cat reads the calibration points or sampling times from an input file via the `-t` option.